How to File a Workers Comp Claim in Minnesota

-Any potential Workers’ Compensation claim related to the work injury must be filed within three years of when the First Report of Injury is filed, or six years if no First Report of Injury is filed.
+Filing a First Report of Injury is the first step of the Workers Compensation claims process.
+Any potential claim disputes related to the work injury must be filed within three years of when the First Report of Injury is filed, or six years if no First Report of Injury is filed.

 For injuries or illnesses that are not specific in nature, you should notify your supervisor immediately once you have information that would lead you to believe your injury or symptoms are work-related.
 The date of injury might be the last day you worked, or the first time you went to the doctor, or the first time you thought your symptoms were work-related.

-An employee should keep in mind the following reporting guidelines after getting hurt at work:
+As the employee, you should keep in mind the following reporting guidelines and helpful tips as part of your steps to follow after getting hurt at work:

 - It is the employer’s responsibility to file the First Report of Injury form, which is available on the Minnesota Department of Labor and Industry’s website: Minnesota First Report of Injury (FROI).